kubos/kubos/test/integration/linux/ISIS-OBC/iobc-qa-plan.rst

 Out of Scope
 ^^^^^^^^^^^^

 - KubOS Linux build process.
-It's not something user's are expected to do, so doesn't need to be verified.
+CircleCI will regularly verify the build process, so it is not necessary to duplicate the effort here.

 Testing Environment Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Files and projects required to run QA tests should be located in the
-Kubos repo under the `test/integration/linux' folder.
+Kubos repo under the `test/integration/linux` folder.

 The release-candidate Kubos Vagrant image should include all these files
 and should be used to run the tests.